 - Green with yellow tips

 - Montipora hispida – cool ochre color with mint green polyps; forms crazy shapes, ripply plates with upright pillars

 - Green with purple rim

 - Purple with purple polyps

 - Yellow plating porites – not a monti but grows in similar flat plates

 - Oregon blue tortuosa – sloooow growing but nice color.

-- Green slimer – great coral, hardy, grows fast and looks
+- Green slimer – great coral, hardy, grows fast and looks awesome

 - Purple staghorn – nice big fluffy polyps, fast growing

 - Hairy stag with ice blue tips – another fast grower, ORA I think